florinhegedus/learn_js/fundamentals/fundamentals.md

     - chain of `!!` returns first truthy value or last one if there is no truthy value
     - chain of `&&` returns first falsy value or last one if there is no falsy value
     - `!` converts the operand to boolean type and returns the inverse value
+12. Nullish coalescing operator
+    - `??` short way to choose first defined variable from a list
+    - forbidden to use it with `||` and `&&` without parantheses